Sociopath and psychopath —

 - Some people say psychopath describes personality traits and sociopath describes behavior.

 - Some people use the terms depending on how a person is diagnosed.
-If psychiatric standards are used, the person is a sociopath.
+If psychiatric standards are used, the person is diagnosed with antisocial personality disorder — for short, a sociopath.
 If Dr. Robert Hare’s Psychopathy Checklist is used, the person is a psychopath.

 - Some researchers think of a sociopath as someone who is socialized in an antisocial subculture, such as a gang.